-We have incurred losses and cumulative negative cash flows from operations since our inception; and as of March 31, 2021, we had an accumulated deficit of \$596.4 million.
+We have incurred losses and cumulative negative cash flows from operations since our inception; and as of June 30, 2021, we had an accumulated deficit of \$619.3 million.
 We anticipate that we will continue to incur significant losses for at least the next several years.
 We expect that our research and development and general and administrative expenses will continue to increase.
 As a result, we will need additional capital to fund our operations, which we may raise through a combination of the sale of equity, debt financings, or other sources, including potential collaborations.
+The COVID-19 pandemic continues to rapidly evolve and has already resulted in a significant disruption of global financial markets.
+If the disruption persists and deepens, we could experience an inability to access additional capital, which could in the future negatively affect our operations.
 To the extent that we raise additional capital through the future sale of equity or debt, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our existing common stockholders.
 If we raise additional funds through collaboration arrangements in the future, we may have to relinquish valuable rights to our technologies, future revenue streams or drug candidates or grant licenses on terms that may not be favorable to us.
 If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market drug candidates that we would otherwise prefer to develop and market ourselves.